AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 ![Modified Influent Pipe](https://github.com/AguaClara/UASB/blob/master/Images/Modified_Influent_Pipe_Drawing.JPG?raw=true)

 In order to begin collecting quantitative data, the team set up a photometer.
 The photometer will be used in testing to determine how water is flowing through the sludge blanket.
 A plug of red dye will be injected to the influent pipe in the UASB.
 Then, the photometer will measure the concentration of red dye coming out of the model UASB reactor in the effluent tube.
 If the reactor is functioning properly, the red dye will flow evenly through the model sludge blanket, so all the dye will come out of the effluent tube at the same time, which will be indicated by a spike of red dye concentration coming out of the effluent tube.
 The photometer will be used to measure whether or not the red dye concentration in the effluent tube is changing as expected for a functional UASB.    [**CEO: mention briefly how the photometer will be used** -addressed NB]
+[**ZC: A figure with the experimental apparatus (whether photo or diagram) would help explain this better and assist future teams replicate your work if needed**]

 The decision to use a photometer to collect quantitative data made tapioca an unsuitable sludge blanket because tapioca gives off a residue in water, which makes it too cloudy for the photometer to measure red dye concentration.
 Chia seeds were chosen as a replacement to model the sludge blanket since they do not degrade as quickly as tapioca does.